scando1993/thingsboard.github.io/docs/services/trainings.md

     </tr>
 </table>

-### Device connectivity and application development using ThingsBoard
+### Device connectivity and application development using Pacificsoft

-Learn how to use ThingsBoard platform APIs to build connected applications for your IoT devices.
+Learn how to use Pacificsoft platform APIs to build connected applications for your IoT devices.

 This training session will provide you with the in-depth understanding of supported network protocols and device APIs.